Pandemic Preparedness and Readiness Plan 2021-22 Academic Year

 COVID-19 Symptoms and Returning to School

-Students or staff members who go home are experiencing COVID-19 symptoms, should not return to school until they obtain a negative COVID-19 test or have an alternate diagnosis with a doctor’s letter.
+Students or staff members who go home and are experiencing COVID-19 symptoms, should not return to school until they obtain a negative COVID-19 test or have an alternate diagnosis with a doctor’s letter.
 If they go home with COVID-19 symptoms and do not seek medical care, they must stay home for 10 days.